The purpose of this site is to collect as many Anglican Chants as is possible and/or feasible.

 together with a Table of Contents.

-Apart from the list of chant books, the site currently consists of four parts:
+Apart from the list of chant books, the site currently consists of five parts:

 the melodic index (look here for an explanation of the indexing method),